fluentsinc/game-day/2018/week-35/day-02.md

 ## **Assignments**

 1. ### Create a repository named "flow".
+You decide if the previous line wants you to create a repository on your Github profile or on fluentsinc.
 Change configuration as usual.
 Create two commits.
 Each commit should contain a file of your choice with something written in it.
 Push commits to Github.

 2. ### Pull Git repository changes for "reachout-fluents".
 Follow the instructions in a file named "chat.txt".